Kenosha DA won't press charges in police shooting of Jacob Blake

 On August 23, 2020, white police officer Rusten Sheskey (31) shot at a Black civilian seven times in the back.
 The attack resulted in Jacob Blake's (29) hospitalization and partial paralysis.
-According to Blake's family, the victim "would probably never walk again," the New York Times reports.
+According to Blake's family, he "would probably never walk again," according to the New York Times.

-Police were originally called to the scene in response to a domestic incident.
+Police were reportedly called to the scene in response to a domestic incident.
 Blake was standing outside his car, while his three children sat in the back seat.
-According to Sheskey, Blake was holding a knife.
+Sheskey claimed Blake was holding a knife at the time.

 In a two-hour press conference, Kenosha County District Attorney Michael Graveley stated that he and other investigators had extensively reviewed the video and police reports.
 Graveley said he utlimately saw no viable way to present a convincing case, as it would be difficult to prove Sheskey wasn't merely acting in self-defense.

 Blake's shooting came amid a summer of increased Black Lives Matter (BLM) protests sparked by the murder of George Floyd at the hands of Minneapolis police officer Derek Chauvin in May 2020.

 Two days after the Kenosha incident, the city was once again catapulted into the national spotlight when Illinois resident and supporter of the Blue Lives Matter countermovement Kyle Rittenhouse (then 17) shot three BLM protesters, killing two.